WICG/bfcache-not-restored-reason/NotRestoredReason.md

 We can report reasons in strings.
 But we need to make sure that we differentiate between spec-mandated blocking reasons vs browser specific reasons.

-We could split the reasons into two.
+We could add "x-" to the browser specific reasons to distinguish them.

 ```
-// foo is a specced reason, bar is browser specific.
+// foo is browser-specific, bar is specced.
 ["x-foo", "bar"]
 ```